Fireworks Videos | Fireworks Training | Fireworks Store | Firing System Plans

 Ground Terminals

 In simplest terms, you must have a path for the electrical current to "return" to the batteries.
 This is commonly known as "ground".
 Ground is also sometimes referred to as "common", however, caution must be used with that term when dealing with firing systems, since you could have a "common" positive switching system, which then the "common" now refers to the "positive" portion of the circuit/battery.
 Some systems are grounded through the firing cables by using some of the wires inside the cable as ground, which gives the advantage of eliminating the need for the operator to worry about grounding the system.
-The disadvantage to this is that you loose a few cues per cable, thus reducing the overall number of cues your system can fire.
-Other systems, simply have ground terminals on each slave, and ground terminals on the firing control module that must be connected via long lengths of wire.
+The disadvantage to this is that you loose a few cues per cable, thus reducing the overall number of cues your system can fire, and sometimes it can make it difficult to redundantly ground a system.
+Other systems, simply have ground terminals on each field module, and ground terminals on the firing control module that must be connected via long lengths of wire.
 This wastes wire and the operators time.
 A compromise to both types of systems is having a systems similar to the second one described above, with the addition of a wire secured to each firing cable to be used as ground.
 This way you don't loose any cues, and you don't have to run ground wire each time.
 Simple, yet efficient.
+You can download a prinatable copy of the how to ground your firing system that is shown in the electrical grounding video.

 The firing circuit of your typical analog system will consist of a few arming switches, an indicator light, and a direct path from the batteries to the electric matches you are trying to shoot.
 Some systems might have a current limiting device to prevent direct "shorts" of the batteries each time they are fired, however, I believe this to be unnecessary since the internal resistance of your firing system and the hundreds of feet of wire that is used provides more than enough resistance to limit the current to a very manageable level.
 This way, you get the most out of your system, by allowing a higher maximum current flow, you are raising the maximum number of electric matches you can fire per cue, or simply raising the reliability that the amount of current your system is outputting will fire all electric matches on that cue.